Illustration of a person in a paper boat reaching for a life preserver, representing chapter 13 bankruptcy help and repayment plan support

 Once the case is filed, an automatic stay generally goes into effect.
 This legal protection typically pauses many collection activities, including lawsuits, wage garnishments, and foreclosure actions.
 However, exceptions and limitations apply, and creditors can ask the court for permission to proceed in certain situations.

-3. Proposing a Repayment Plan
+3. Proposing the Plan

 4. The Meeting of Creditors (341 Meeting)